 User Stories: A Collaboration Tool for Business and IT

-How to Capture, Write, Prioritize, Rightsize, and Flesh Out User Stories including Acceptance Tests as GWT Scenarios
+How to Capture, Write, Prioritize, Rightsize, and Flesh Out User Stories including Acceptance Criteria and GWT Tests

 Preview CourseDuration: 4 hours video content PLUS quizzes and assignments